spencerwozniak/sample_website/README.md

 |
 ├── back/                       # Directory containing all back end shit from course (NEED TO UPDATE THIS)
 |   |
-|   ├── main.py                 # MAIN SCRIPT FOR RUNNING THE BACK END
+|   ├── main.py                 # MAIN SCRIPT FOR RUNNING THE BACK END (do whatever you need on the back end from here)
 |   |
 |   ├── .env                    # Environment variables for this folder (Contains SQL stuff)
 |   ├── instance/               # SQL databases